jedie/girishramnani.github.io/_posts/15-06-29-python-essential-part3.md

 content = file.readline() # to read one line

-content = file.readlines() # to read all the lines as a list of string
+content = file.readlines() # to read all the lines as a list

 #Content can be read use `for in` type of syntax as well

 for line in file:
-    print(line)     # but here keep in mind each line in the file ends with "\n" and print also adds one more
+    print(line)

-                    # so lines will be printed with an extra blank line between them
+    """but here keep in mind each line in the file ends with "\n" and print also adds one more so lines will be printed with an extra blank line between them """

 # to avoid an extra blank line from printing use ..

-    print(line , end="")  # by default end ="\n" (on windows "\r\n" )that why after every print statement goes to the next line.
+    print(line , end="")  # by default end ="\n" (on windows "\r\n")  that why after every print statement goes to the next line.

 {% endhighlight %}